Ursuline Academy Summer SchooL

 1 credit courses in an accelerated format offered by One Schoolhouse

-Summer courses are intensive for-credit opportunities for ambitious students who are self-motivated, disciplined, and skilled in time management.
+Summer courses are intensive, for-credit opportunities for ambitious students.
 Students participating in these courses should plan to devote 20-25 hours per week for all eight weeks to their course.
 Students receive grades and comments in these classes, which are the equivalent of year-long, high-school courses.
-Because of the pacing and intensity of for-credit summer courses, students must have the ability to login and complete work for their course daily; students must be available and have internet access from June 12 - August 4 – this is nonnegotiable!
+Because of the pacing and intensity of for-credit summer courses, students must have the ability to login and complete work for their course daily; students must be available and have internet access from June 16 until August 8 – this is nonnegotiable!

 Computer Science